Zarkonnen/se-interpreter/README.md

 Again, the second test is intended to fail.

+## Suites

+You can also specify paths to suites, which will execute all scripts in them.

 ## Command-line options
 * `--quiet` Disables printing of information about each step and script.
 Only print step outputs and the final result are reported.
 * `--noPrint` Disables print step output.